 Always exercise good judgement when timing subtitles and ensure the file is watched back in full during the origination stage to ensure timings are even and any flashy sections are corrected.

-For any content not in 24 fps, where "half a second" is 12 frames.
-For other frame rates, these rules still apply but please apply different parameters where applicable, i.e. If you are working on 60 fps content, follow this guide and change any rules which stipulate 12 frames/half a second to 15 frames/half a second and so on.
+These guidelines are written for content in 24 fps, where "half a second" is 12 frames.
+For other frame rates, these rules still apply but please adapt the parameters as needed, i.e. If you are working on 30 fps content, follow this guide and change any rules which stipulate 12 frames/half a second to 15 frames/half a second and so on.
 The minimum frame gap remains as 2 frames for all frame rates.

 Subtitles should be in sync with both the image and the audio

 Subtitles should sit neatly within shots creating an effortless viewing experience which is easy on the eye

 - These guidelines are the overarching parameters which subtitlers should consider and work within when timing subtitles

 - These rules are applicable to all timed text files produced for Netflix

 Avoid spoilers: always avoid revealing punchlines or major plot-points early where there is a visible reaction on screen